 After all, what matters is how slow fashion should be relevant by this time since it has less impact on society and will also help toward local economy’s growth.
 Moreover, there are various ways on how to invest in pieces that last longer yet take into account the condition of the environment.
 We aim to take the path forward in producing unique pieces and preferable quality alongside advocating a more sustainable fashion future. #SaveEnvironment

 FASHION KINETICS values transparency.
-The stages of the manufacturing and creative process has personally been sourced, inspected, created and designed by its proprietor, Allyna Velasco.
-Since Taytay is the garment capital of the Philippines, it is a good practice to upcycle deadstock fabrics creating various designs quality, sustainability and ethically produced clothing.
+The stages of the manufacturing and creative process have personally been sourced, inspected, created, and designed by its proprietor, Allyna Velasco.
+Given that Taytay is the garment capital of the Philippines, it is a good practice to upcycle deadstock fabrics (also known as reclaimed fabrics), and fabric scraps or retaso creating various designs of quality, personally sourced, and fair products.

 History and Background